forzaz/Mobile-Experience-Sampling-Master/README.md

 * Support most common questionnaire types (e.g., Likert scale, slider, time-picker, text, etc.), but also taking photos, recording voices, and sharing geolocations
 * Flexible scheduling of notifications (time or signal contingent) can be done by coding in JavaScript
 * Messaging system using Firebase; ability to send reminders or other intervention contents to participants
-* One script to transform tables from your database to csv format for analyses in R, Python, SPSS, or Stata (available soon)
+* One script to transform tables from your database to csv format for analyses in R, Python, SPSS, or Stata

 ### Documentation and tutorial
 For now, you can refer to the documentation.pdf for instructions about how to customize and setup the app.
 We are working on a more researcher-friendly tutorial.